 Your other option is to find a post that performed well in your feed and promote it to boost Instagram engagement.

 Selling through Instagram is a fantastic way to create a seamless experience for users.
-Your Instagram account connects to Facebook so you can tag products from your catalog in your Instagram photos.
+Your Instagram account connects to Facebook so you can tag products from your catalogue in your Instagram photos.

 With tagged photos, Instagrammers see an icon showing that your post is shoppable.